seegg/barebone-demo/README.md

 the store, both synchronous and asynchronous actions are accessed through `actions`.

+The `name` option is use to identify the store, when accessing the store through the `useStore` hook, the state is selected through `state.< name >`.

 When defining `actions` the first param is the state, any additional param can be included for passing in additional data when the `action` is called.
 After the store is created the state param for actions is